spacedriveapp/spacedrive/README.md

 I believe, in the advent of web3, we need to control and own our own data portfolios, not cloud companies.
 One uniform way to track, organize, back-up, share, encrypt and view an unlimited amount of data, not locking into a single provider and living within their limits.  -->

 ## Architecture
-Spacedrive's core (`sdcorelib`) is written in pure Rust, using the Tauri framework to embed a React app in a native browser window for UI.
+SpaceDrive's core (`sdcorelib`) is written in pure Rust, using the Tauri framework to embed a React app in a native browser window for UI.
 The mobile app is React Native, with `sdcorelib` embedded as a native binary.

 ## Apps
 - `desktop`: a [Tauri](https://nextjs.org) app